rivas-lab/Smiles2Dock/README.md

 ./prank predict -f test_data/1fbl.pdb

 To get the pdb file, go to the AlphaFold website and click on copy link on the PDB file button.
-Then, in Sherlock, do:
+Then, navigate to the proteins folder in Sherlock and do:

-wget https://alphafold.ebi.ac.uk/entry/O14791 (your file name instead)
+wget https://alphafold.ebi.ac.uk/entry/O14791 (your file name instead) mv {alpha fold name - should start by AF.pdb} {name of your protein.pdb}